adamrangwala/DirCity_Directory_Crop-out-with-Key-Lines/README.md

 This project automates the extraction and digitization of historical city directory data, transforming scanned directory pages into machine-readable text and structured data.

 ### What This Project Does
+At this stage, the project transcribes a scanned 1900 City Directory to text files that list resident entries with industry standard performance:
+- **96.4% Character Accuracy**
+- **83.5% Word Accuracy**

 <table>
 <tr>